johnvilsack/python-notes/SCRIPTS-TODO.md

     2. Ensure terminal is opened and pointed into the project's directory
 14. Point this vscode workspace to this python interpreter
 15. Open VS Code to this workspace

+I would also like a script that python-global-installer.ps1:
+1. Installs latest python globally
+2. Installs the packages above globally